 Ease of Use

 With lots of pockets for keeping things organized and accessible in a pinch, the one complaint most of us have is the mesh inner pockets.
-Found in the main compartment, the mesh can get hung up on the corners of paper and books when trying to take things out.
+The mesh in the main compartment can get hung up on the corners of paper and books when trying to take things out.
 The zippers also seem to have a few hang-ups with proper use and the plastic pull tabs are not as easy to use as webbing pull tabs.
-This is an all in all fine design; however, for the price, Incase could have put in a little more effort into installing a better zipper system.
+This arrangement is an all in all fine design; however, for the price, Incase could have put in a little more effort into installing a better zipper system.

 The zippers frequently snagged on this backpack, making this a frustrating bag to use when in a hurry.

 This pack is not water-resistant.
 It became almost fully saturated within seconds of a simulated downpour.
-This left the contents inside saturated.
 It leaked, especially in areas where the zippers met the backpack.

 This was the lowest scorer in the shower test and became saturated within seconds of our simulated downpour.
 Others in the test also became saturated but when the paper was removed, no water damage was seen.
 The Incase tended to leak at the zipper contact points, leaving the paper wet on the edges more than not.